 The coat is smooth short and weatherproof and comes in black and tan, liver and tan, red and tan and red.
 The darker coloured individual hairs are often mixed with lighter or badger coloured hair or are even sometimes flecked with white.
 A small amount of white is also allowed on the chest, feet or tip of tail.

 The size with variance of an inch, a Bloodhound dog stands 26 inches high and the bitch 24 inches.
 They weigh around 90 - 80 pounds.
 However, larger Bloodhounds are preferred provided there is the correct combination of breed type and balance.

 The Bloodhound (1570 AD)

 In 1570, Dr. Johannes Caius called the type of scenting dog with a keen sense of smell Bloodhounds in his classification that was written in Latin and translated into English by A Fleming in 1576.
-The original translation of this important work is in my opinion too difficult to read to be printed only in its original form.
-So it appears here as my interpretation in modern English:
+This is an important work because it clearly outlines in some detail just how the Bloodhound worked in different circumstances.
+The original translation is, in my opinion, too difficult to read to be printed only in its original form.
+So below is my interpretation in modern English.

 Caius Part 1